Skip to content

 Platform

 Use version control to track changes, as well as versioning of releases.
-We recommend using git, and tagging releases with semantic versioning in the format Major.Minor.Patch (a detailed description can be found here).
+As a rule a new release is typically made when new code is made available to users.
+We recommend using git, and tagging releases with unique versioning in the format Major.Minor.Patch (a detailed description can be found here) and prefixing versions with the letter v (e.g. v1.0.1).
+More information on symatic versioning: Semver and effort-based versioning: EffVer

 Perform code reviews by a colleague at important stages of development.